 All doctors practising in the UK must be registered with the General Medical Council (GMC).
 The usual route to registration for International Medical Graduates (IMGs) is success in the GMC’s PLAB test.

-Overseas clinical oncologists (radiation oncologists) or clinical oncology (radiation oncology) trainees who wish to undertake a period of specialist training in the UK may be sponsored for registration by the RCR, as an alternative to taking the PLAB test, under the International Sponsorship Scheme (ISS).
+The Royal College of Radiologists (RCR) offers sponsorship to overseas clinical oncologists or overseas clinical oncology trainees from Low and Lower Middle Income Countries (according to World Bank Definitions) and includes a focus on DFID 28 countries.
+The scheme allows applicants who wish to undertake a period of specialist training in the UK to be sponsored for registration by the RCR, as an alternative to taking the PLAB test, under the International Sponsorship Scheme (ISS).
 Sponsorship encompasses both GMC registration and an application for a government authorised exchange visa under Tier 5 of the Points Based System Tier 5 Overview.
-For those who already have GMC registration, sponsorship for the Tier 5 visa only for the purposes of the ISS may be available upon submission of the forms and information.

 Potential applicants and employers should note that sponsorship is exceptional and that the PLAB test remains the usual route through which IMGs may obtain GMC registration.